Stuycs-K/final-project-3-sohele-chend/PRESENTATION.md

 JavaScript is a high-level, interpreted scripting language primarily used to create dynamic and interactive elements on web pages.
 From enhancing user interfaces with animations to handling server requests in the background via AJAX, JavaScript is an integral part of the modern web.

-Nota bene: Javascript is not in any way related to Java.
-The name was simply chosen to capitalize on the popularity of Java at the time.
-Though the two languages share some similarities in syntax, they are fundamentally different.

 Obfuscation, on the other hand, is the practice of making something hard to understand or interpret.
 In the context of JavaScript, obfuscation involves transforming the code into a version that is functionally equivalent but much harder to read and understand.

-This is done to protect the code from being easily reverse-engineered or stolen.
+Developers often obfuscate their JavaScript code.
+This makes it difficult for others to copy, reverse-engineer, or identify vulnerabilities in their code, thus reducing the chances of misuse by malicious actors.

 Example of Obfuscation:
 ```javascript